Shipping to and from Lesotho

-Get up-to-date local information about export procedures and restrictions, demurrage and detention, container drop-offs and more.
+Get up-to-date local information about export procedures and restrictions, demurrage and detention, container pick-ups and more.

 - Hazardous classes 1, 7 and 9, are all subject to approval before acceptance.